LegalizeAdulthood/refactor-test-suite/Contributing.md

 This static library contains common code used to scan test case source files and test report markdown files.
 The results of the scan produce data structures that can be used by the tools.

+The file `Tools/TestCases/TestCases.cpp` contains a mapping of test names to their identifier abbreviation, e.g. "Rename" corresponds to "R".

 ## Executable test-diffs